 We know that reliability is important to our users.
 We go to great lengths to ensure that your emails and files are always available and never lost, damaged, or corrupted.

-When anything changes in your mailbox, such as receiving new mail, that change is immediately replicated onto two separate servers, one of which is in a completely different country.
+When anything changes in your mailbox, such as receiving new mail, that change is immediately copied (or replicated) onto two separate servers.
 That way if a server fails, your mail is still accessible and secure.

 These servers also write to redundant disk drives.
 If a disk fails, the system still runs, we get an alert, and the disk is swapped with a spare, with no downtime or loss of service at all.